 We all agree that chainsaw is a very useful tool that we need in our everyday gardening.
 We cut trees, branches, woods and other debris thanks to this ordinary device.
-It is so easy to use it, so helpful but, it requires an attention as the chain might get rusty by using it often.
+It is very easy to use and so helpful in its efficiency.
+However, you need to pay it attention as the chain might get rusty from prolonged use.

 Doing the Sharpening Process